lwgrs/srgdotcom/src/Pages/weeknotes/2024/weeknotes-17.md

 ### Personal

 - I had someone reach out to me by email after they read my Wednesday thoughts :) It was nice to hear from someone I haven't talked to before.
 They asked for some more posts about weight loss - I'm still hesitant about that but will probably write something later this month focusing more on the tools and methods I'm using rather than raw data.
-- Spent the weekend up north qith my wife's family.
+- Spent the weekend up north with my wife's family.
 We come up here often, but there's usually a different experience every time.
 The highlight this time was fishing.
 We came home with 9 fish!
 And a lot of photos!
 I'll be posting them soon.
 - I [decided I would stay off social media this weekend](https://ottawa.place/@srgower/112894172405904636), on top of my usual No Socials Sunday.
 I did a great job, in my opinion.
 I'm writing this on Monday and I still haven't been online.

 ### Softball &#129358;